gatling/gatling/src/sphinx/advanced_tutorial.rst

 We have set our simulation to run a bunch of users, but they all search for the same model.
 Wouldn't it be nice if every user could search a different model name?

-We need dynamic data so that all users don't play the same and we end up with a behavior completely different from the live system (caching, JIT...).
+We need dynamic data so that all users don't play strictly the same scenario and we end up with a behavior completely different from the live system (caching, JIT...).
 This is where Feeders will be useful.

 Feeders are data sources containing all the values you want to use in your scenarios.